summereth/CS5610_Project2/README.md

 - The deploy in dev is good.
 So I deployed it in production by running `vercel`.
 However, when I open the production url, there is an error in console: fitnessmaster-p7tr3bgl6-summers-projects-06a1372b.vercel.app/:1 Failed to load resource: the server responded with a status of 404 ()

+### Dynamically fetch baseURL from front-end

+Prompt:
+Currently my frontend is requesting backend via `fetch("http://localhost:3000/api/plans")`.
+The url is hardcoded.
+However, my application may run in another port.
+How should I modify the code